 What most consumers might not understand is that the increase in value means it’s now harder to get a new auto loan approved if you have anything resembling a less-than-stellar credit score.
 If your current credit score is below 700, or you find yourself in a challenging credit situation at the moment, getting approved for any sort of vehicle finance could be harder than it’s been for a decade or more.

 Even if you do get approved, inflation is now driving interest rates up and that situation is only going to get worse in the medium to long term.
-Combine over-the-top new cars prices with a tough loan approval environment and interest rates higher than they ought to be; does that sound like a time when you should be thinking about buying a new car?
+Combine over-the-top new cars prices with a tough loan approval environment and interest rates higher than have been for some time; does that sound like a time when you should be thinking about buying a new car?

 8. Economic uncertainty

 It might feel like things are getting better, and they possibly are, but we’re still in uncertain times and who knows what economic shocks lie ahead in the near future?
 Let’s face it; who was expecting a major European democracy to get invaded by its neighbor?
 Buying a car is a big investment, and for most people, it will be the most money they spend on anything other than a home.

 Are you certain your job is safe and secure?
-What’s going to happen to things like inflation, rents, interest rates and other costs?
+What’s going to happen to things like inflation, rents, interest rates, and other costs?
 What if a new, more virulent strain of the virus arrives that makes the government want to impose more lockdown restrictions when winter arrives when respiratory viruses always flourish?
 There’s a new version of omicron doing the rounds at the time of writing this and some are inevitably calling for restrictions to be reintroduced.

 Everything might stay more or less the same, but the immediate future has rarely been more uncertain, and are you confident enough in your situation and your finances to go ahead with such a big purchase at the moment?